omkaark/search-engine-course/Readme.md

    ```bash
    cd search-engine-course-project
    ```
-4. Place your data files (in .gz format) in a designated directory.
+4. Place your downloaded data file (in .gz format) in a designated directory.
 5. Run Index.py with the path to your data files:

    ```bash